sakshimaheshwari3141/hacktoberfest2022practice/README.md

 # hacktoberfest2022practice
-this repo is intended for contribution made on hackboatfest.
+This repo is intended to make contribution for hacktoberfest